documatt/sphinx-doc-template/docs/source/usage.md

 ### build

 Build single builder and language.
 If not specified on the commandline, it uses default builder and language.
+Creates a `<builder>/<language>/` folder for each builder and language as described in [](#outdir-structure).

 Build to default builder and language: